Certificate of Excellence

 Advanced surfers stand in a functional stance, with their feet positioned optimally on the board.
 This allows for quick, efficient weight shifts between the front and back foot, as well as between the left and right rails.
 Such a stance enables better compression, extension, and hip movement.

-If you’re an intermediate surfer, it’s recommended to first read our blogs on how to stand in the functional stance and how to paddle like a pro which will make it easier to catch waves and do basic turns such as a cut back.
+If you are an intermediate surfer, it is recommended to first read our blogs on how to stand in the functional stance and how to paddle like a pro which will make it easier to catch waves and do basic turns such as a cutback.
+We cover all of these topics in depth in our surf camp coaching program.

 When to Perform a Cutback